Cyberax/gimlet/README.md

 defer channel.Shutdown(context.Background()) // Make sure resources are freed
 ```

 This `NewChannel` accept a `context.Context` that can be used to cancel the pending WebSocket connection.
+It also

-It also accepts a `gimlet.ChannelOptions` that specifies various channel settings.
-You can use this object to modify
+accepts a `gimlet.ChannelOptions` that specifies various channel settings.

-the `Dialer` interface used by the WebSocket library to establish the connection, which might be useful in tests.
+If you want to modify the dialer options or other low-level connection settings (e.g. for tests), you can use
+`gimlet.NewChannelWithConnection` function that accepts a caller-established WebSocket connection.

 The `NewChannel` function starts background goroutines, so you need to make sure that you clean up the resources by
 calling `Terminate` or `Shutdown` methods of `gimlet.Channel` when you're finished with it.